We know that many businesses are doing it tough and are having to react and adapt to rapidly changing restrictions.

 The Australian Taxation Office has split their current free small business webinar series into different session topics that cover both general and industry-specific areas of tax obligations.
 Each session runs for approximately 45 to 60 minutes.

 - are starting a new business or just thinking about starting one

 - work in any of the industry-specific areas advertised.

 Find out more

-It has been wonderful to see the amazing response with many businesses now changing to online services and providing take away and delivery options where possible.
+It has been wonderful to see so much adaptability and creativity recently, with many businesses changing to online services and providing take away and delivery options where possible.

 If you have any questions about workplace entitlements, the Fair Work Ombudsman has advice about rights and responsibilities during the COVID-19 outbreak.